Testing compact massive black hole binary candidates through multi-epoch spectroscopy: Methodology

 \subsection{BEL construction}

-The BEL profile observed at any given time is computed as the sum of the contributions from all the elements of the BLR.
-Dividing the BLR into $\rm N_r$ radial and $\rm {N_{\theta^\prime}}$ azimuthal zones and sampling $\rm N_t$ times, $\rm N=\rm N_t \times \rm N_r \times \rm {N_{\theta^\prime}}$ computations (numerical integrations) of the ionizing flux are needed to calculate the BEL shape evolution due to the Doppler-boost driven anisotropic illumination of the BLR elements.
-Since this operation is computationally expensive, we computed $n \ll N$ integrals for different values of the Doppler coefficient $D$ (see eq.~ \ref{eq:Doppler_coeff}) and to fit the result using polynomials \footnote{The fit is done using the Julia package Polynomials.jl.
+The BEL profile observed at any given time was computed as the sum of the contributions from all the elements of the BLR.
+Dividing the BLR into $\rm N_r$ radial and $\rm {N_{\theta^\prime}}$ azimuthal zones and sampling $\rm N_t$ times, $\rm N=\rm N_t \times \rm N_r \times \rm {N_{\theta^\prime}}$ computations (numerical integrations) of the ionising flux were needed to calculate the BEL shape evolution due to the Doppler-boost-driven anisotropic illumination of the BLR elements.

+Since this operation is computationally expensive, we computed $n \ll N$ integrals for different values of the Doppler coefficient, $D$ (see eq.~ \ref{eq:Doppler_coeff}), and to fit the result using polynomials\footnote{The fit was done using the Julia package Polynomials.jl.
 The documentation of Polynomials.jl can be found here: \url{https://www.juliapackages.com/p/polynomials}}.
 In Figure \ref{fig:fit_doppler} we show an example of the results obtained for this fitting procedure for an MBH of $10^6 \ \rm{M_{\odot}}$ at different Eddington ratios.

-The algorithm proceeds as follows: (1) we evaluate $D$ and the area ($\Sigma$) of the element , (2) the emissivity $\epsilon(\xi,\theta)$ of the BLR and (3) the contribution of each element to the observed BEL at each time.
-This last step is sped up significantly by the fitting procedure for all the models considered.
-At the same time, step (2) benefits from our fitting too as the chosen emissivity assumes that $\xi_{\rm cent}$ depends on the impinging ionising flux.
+The algorithm proceeded as follows: (1) we evaluated $D$ and the area ($\Sigma$) of the element, (2) the emissivity, $\epsilon(\xi,\theta)$, of the BLR, and (3) the contribution of each element to the observed BEL at each time.
+This last step was sped up significantly by the fitting procedure for all the models considered.
+At the same time, step (2) benefited from our fitting too, as the chosen emissivity assumes that $\xi_{\rm{cent}}$ depends on the impinging ionising flux.

-The observed flux for the considered BEL from the BLR at a given time $t$ is computed as the sum of the contributions from each BLR element.
-We assume that the contribution from each element is given by a Gaussian in the wavelength domain:
+The observed flux for the considered BEL from the BLR at a given time, $t$, was computed as the sum of the contributions from each BLR element.
+We assumed that the contribution from each element is given by a Gaussian in the wavelength domain: